Wednesday, November 26, 2025

 Early Start on Snowflakes

 I love to stitch snowflakes!
-I did these using 16 ct aida so they would fit into 20" hoops for ornaments.
+I did these using 16 ct aida so they would fit into 2" hoops for ornaments.
 I got the patterns for them from SamplerCrossStitch on Etsy.
-I used variegated thread on the second one and I like how it looks!
+I used variegated thread on the one of the left and I like how it looks!
+I don't have room on my tree for these this year, I don't think, so I'm not sure what I'll do with them but they sure are cute.

 Thursday, October 16, 2025